Remembering Bella Bologna

 We love fennel, but I was unable to find any fennel sausage at our local markets.
-However, Sweet Italian Sausage is seasoned with fennel, so that is what I used for this recipe.
-I boosted the fennel flavor by adding some to my riff on soffrito (the Italian version of mirepoix) and also crushed fennel as part of my herb mix.
+However, Sweet Italian Sausage is seasoned with fennel, which I used for this recipe.
+I boosted the fennel flavor by adding some to my riff on soffrito (the Italian version of mirepoix) and crushed fennel as part of my herb mix.
 If you are not a fennel fan, leave it out!

 We used rigatoni rather than pappardelle as that tends to be a tad messy to eat … at least for us it does, as we have yet to master the fine art of gracefully twirling the pasta on the fork.
 Questo piatto è delizioso!